GateNLP/gate-teamware/README.md

 ## Deployment
 Deployment is via docker-compose, using nginx to serve static content.

 A deployment script is provided to launch the docker-compose stack with the correct environment variables.

-This also runs `./generate-env.sh` to create a `.env` file containing randomly generated secrets which are mounted as envrionment variables into the container.
+To create the environment variables run `./generate-env.sh` to create a `.env` file containing randomly generated secrets which are mounted as envrionment variables into the container.

 First build the images via:
 ```bash